 Through the Global University Sponsorship Program, Fluor sponsors annual grants and scholarships at selected universities with a focus on engineering, construction and business programs.
 Through these partnerships, Fluor executive teams work with the universities to prepare students for tomorrow's global and technical workforce.

 View a list of Fluor University partnerships.

 Craft Education Initiative

 Fluor is committed to increasing awareness, participation and achievement in craft disciplines, thereby shaping the future of the construction workforce.
-Through the Craft Education Initiative, Fluor is investing its resources in targeting schools, colleges and initiatives that increase student awareness, pursuit and completion of high-value construction industry certifications.
-Since the program’s inception in 2013, Fluor’s financial and in-kind contributions have totaled more than $300,000.
+Through the Craft Education Initiative, Fluor is investing its resources in targeted schools, colleges and initiatives that increase student awareness, pursuit and completion of high-value construction industry certifications.
+Since the program’s inception in 2013, Fluor’s financial and in-kind contributions have totaled more than $275,000.
 The program demonstrates Fluor’s position as a leader in workforce development through the leveraging of philanthropic investments.
-To date, 1,160 students have been enrolled in Fluor-supported classrooms and students earned 298 welding and OSHA certifications.
+To date, more than 3,400 students have enrolled in Fluor-supported training and courses.